What to watch for as the big Chinese political event of the year approaches - ExBulletin

 Everyone knows the signal is on top, said Wu, an associate professor at the National University of Singapore and a former journalist in China.
 Once the top says something, I say something.
 Once the top goes silent, I go silent too.

 Nevertheless, reports and speeches delivered at the congress can provide guidance on the future direction of government policy.
-And while they tend to be in line with previous announcements, major new initiatives were revealed at the meeting, such as the 2020 decision to enact a national security law for Hong Kong following major protests anti-government protests of 2019.
+And while they tend to be in line with previous announcements, major new initiatives were revealed during the meeting, such as the 2020 decision to enact a national security law for Hong Kong following major anti-government protests in 2019.

 The first thing Parliament will do on Tuesday is receive a lengthy work report from Premier Li Qiang that will review the past year and include the government's economic growth target for this year.